 This exotic bloom, originating from tropical Asia, is extremely popular as a pot plant but also make beautiful cut flowers too, adding instant sophistication to any design – and the best part, they won’t harm your pet!
 Many phalaenopsis orchids have distinctive markings with contrasting coloured throats.
 Did you know, there are over 50 species with the first genus established in 1825 by Dutch botanist C L Blume?

-Flower meaning = devotion and friendship
+Flower meaning = friendship and trust

 3. Antirrhinum (Snapdragons)